Manuele-T/multi-agent-RAG-docchat-docling/README.md

 ## 📜 License

-This project is licensed under a Customed Creative License – check LICENSE for more details.
+This project is licensed under a Customed Non-Commercial License – check LICENSE for more details.

 ---